-As the Inner Harbour is the heart of the Swamp Ward, I’ve published quite a bit about it already: check out particularly the post about the day we painted the train tracks on the grass of Doug Fluhrer Park, or the one about the meaning of the word “Cataraqui,” and then there is the app walking tour Life and Labour in the Inner Harbour, available for free from iTunes or the playstore via Kingston Walking Tours.
+As the Inner Harbour is the heart of the Swamp Ward, I’ve published quite a bit about it already: check out particularly the post about the day we painted the train tracks on the grass of Doug Fluhrer Park, or the one about the meaning of the word “Cataraqui,” and then there is the app walking tour Life and Labour in the Inner Harbour, available for free for Android from the google playstore via Kingston Walking Tours.
 I’m told people really enjoy doing that tour — it has maps and audio and is even available in French — a good way to spend part of an afternoon with a dog or a travel mug of tea!

 There is much more to be told about this oldest and layered part of Kingston, but in this post, as a complement to the purely audio podcast form, I offer some photographs I’ve taken — going close and idiosyncratic rather than comprehensive.